 If you have any questionsthey are probably answered here.
 If not, use the contact link at the bottom of this page...

 Q: How can I enter?
 A:The entry form will be live online when the 2021 contest opens for entries.
 After you submit a song you will be able to see it confirmed in your own personal song dashboard and follow its progress in the event.

 Q: What is the entry fee?
 A:The entry fee is still only £15 per song entry.
 Amazingly this is still the same fee we charged when the contest started twenty years ago and we always make sure we keep it as the lowest entry fee of all major songwriting events.
 The contest was launched with The BRIT Trust charity (BRIT Awards) to discover, encourage and support new songwriting talent and the fee has always been kept low for this reason.
 The UKSC also donates proceeds to the Music Aid Foundation (musicaid.org) as an official Music Aid Network Partner - when you enter songs in this event you know that you directly support Music Aid Foundation projects and programs.
 The rest of the fee covers the costs of admin, IT, staff, judges, promotions, prizes, websites etc etc.

 Q: Why are there different Session Deadlines?
 We have divided the entry process into different entry sessions, each with its own deadline.
-It does not matter which session you enter - it is all one and the same contest.
-The advantage of entering in an earlier session is that you have your results much earlier, get your judges Star Rating much earlier, and will see if you have made it into the semi finals earlier - often within days after that session closes!
+It does not matter which session you enter - it is all the same 2021 contest.
+The advantage of entering in an earlier session is that you have results earlier, get your judges Star Rating earlier, and will see if you have made it into the semi finals earlier - very soon after that session closes.
 You can enter songs in all sessions.
-We have sessions because we know that it is frustrating to wait a long time for feedback, and with different sessions we make sure that writers who enter songs early in the event do not have to wait until the end for results.
-They will get results and feedback quickly after the session ends.
+We have sessions because we know it can be frustrating to wait a long time for feedback so we make sure that writers who enter songs early in the event do not have to wait a long time until the end of the contest for star ratings and other feedback.
+They will have this quickly after the session ends.